trevrosen/Redis-Cacheable/README.markdown

 Nothing to see here just yet.
 Move along.
 Move along.

-When it's ready, here's the basics of what RC will provide:
+If you're deadset on NOT moving along, here's a breakdown of the library's basic purpose:

 RedisCacheable offers a generic way to cache objects that are basically composites of scalars, strings, and other data that can be converted to